siko74/AzureNotebooks/README.md

 # AzureNotebooks
 Computational Notebooks as a Service. https://notebooks.azure.com/

+[Pic goes here]

-##Writing Down Your Ideas
+##Write and Share Your Ideas with Jupyter Notebooks!

 We all have ideas.
 With Azure Notebooks, you can write down your ideas using words and pictures, and you can make them come alive with code that you write in Python or R. Azure Notebooks are powered by the Jupyter Open Source project, which currently has over 3 million users.

-##Sharing Your Ideas

-Ideas on their own aren't all that useful until you can share them with others.
-Azure Notebooks makes it easy for you to share your ideas with your colleagues or even with anyone who has access to the web.
+Azure Notebooks also makes it easy for you to share your ideas with your colleagues or even with anyone who has access to the web.
 But we go further than that: we make it easy for them to build their own ideas starting from yours!

-When you create and start writing in your notebook, you define an environment that the code in your notebook runs in.
-When you share your notebook with someone else, they get a copy of the same environment that you were using without needing to install any software on their computer.
-All they need to do is click on the link that you shared with them and they can immediately start building on top of your idea.

 ##About this Repo